minnieme20/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display current directory contents with IDs
+Create a script that creates a directory